 The Christian Formation Hour starts at 9:15 for all ages.
 Traditional Sunday school—Christian Formation for all ages—mirrors the school year.
 Generally, we offer at least three (3) classes for Adults.

 The Adult Forum offers various classes on contemporary issues in our community and the world, asking the question, “Where does our faith intersect with the world around us and how do we, as Christians respond?”
 A variety of guest speakers, including professors from the University of Tennessee at Chattanooga and the School of Theology at Sewanee, parishioners, clergy throughout the diocese and others, lead the conversation.
-SPECIAL ANNOUNCEMENTS for The Forum may be found in The Staff Newsletter during the academic school year.

 The Lectionary Class looks at the Lessons of the day, offering lively and informal discussion of the three lessons heard in our worship service.
 The Lectionary Class meets in the Library year round.

-Bringing It On Home is focuses on ways to deepen and enrich faith life at home, particularly for young families.
+Coffee and Conversation focuses on ways to deepen and enrich faith life at home, particularly for young families.
 The assistant rector, the Christian Formation coordinator and guest speakers will contribute to this series.
 Bringing it home meets in the Lupton Reading Room.

-Weekdays and Special Events:
+Weekdays and Special Events

 Men’s Bible Study

 A lay-led men’s bible study, open to the Good Shepherd community and beyond, meets Wednesday mornings from 7 – 8 a.m. in the Library during the current renovation to Talbird Hall.